 A URBAN REGENERATION STUDY OF THE NEIGHBORING HARBOUR AREA IN LAS PALMAS DE GAN CANARIA

-La Isleta was developed at the mid of the XX’s century as a consequence of the expansion of the Port of La Luz, one of the biggest Spanish ports.
-Firstly populated by people from the interior of the island coming to the city in search of better life conditions, the neighborhood have been sequentially modified under the influence of the real estate market or the port transport infrastructures affecting its original shape and accommodating new waves of migrants from outside the Island.
-However, despite the changes, social links in la Isleta remain strong and neighbors demonstrate their proud and sense of ownership.
+La Isleta was developed during the 20th century as a consequence of the expansion of Puerto de la Luz, one of Spain’s biggest ports.
+First populated by people from the interior of the island who came to the city in search of a better life, the neighbourhood was subsequently modified due to the real estate market and the port transport infrastructures, affecting its original shape and accommodating new waves of migrants to the island.
+However, despite these changes, social connections in La Isleta remain strong and neighbours have a proud sense of ownership.

-This study founded, among other aspects, that patio houses from first developing phases are under risk of demise and should be catalogued and protected due their capacity to be adapted to city changes and commercial needs at the same time that positively condition the street section and the public activity.
+This study found, among other aspects, that patio houses from the first phases of development are at risk of disappearing and should be listed and protected as they may be adapted to city changes and commercial needs and at the same time positively condition the street section and public activity.

 Location: La Isleta,Gran Canaria